aasiam-cs/aasiam/README.md

 2. Artificial Intelligence for Cybersecurity: A State of the Art Published in: ICAIC-2025 (IEEE Conference)

-3. AI-Driven Secure Semantic Communication with Dynamic Encryption for Real-Time Data Integrity
+4. AI-Driven Secure Semantic Communication with Dynamic Encryption for Real-Time Data Integrity
+5. Artificial Intelligence in Nanotechnology: Key Methodologies and Their Transformative Impact
+6. A Robust Algorithm for Identifying Malicious IPs Enhancing Cybersecurity Defense

 ## 🛠️ Tools & Technologies